Promontory Apartments

-The Promontory Apartments is a 22-story skyscraper in Hyde Park, Chicago, Illinois, United States designed by Ludwig Mies van der Rohe.
-It was the first skyscraper Mies designed and was the first of his buildings to feature concepts such as an exposed skeleton.
-The cooperative building overlooking Burnham Park has 122 units.
+The Promontory Apartments is a 22-story skyscraper in Hyde Park, Chicago, Illinois, United States.
+The first skyscraper designed by Ludwig Mies van der Rohe, it was also the first of his buildings to feature concepts such as an exposed skeleton.
+The cooperative building, overlooking Burnham Park, has 122 units.

 History

 Seeking an architect

 In 1946, real estate developer Herbert Greenwald decided to build a new cooperative housing high-rise in Hyde Park, Chicago, Illinois.
 Although the area had several tall apartment buildings, this would be the first such building since the Great Depression.
 Greenwald discussed options with his neighbor, Charles B. Genther, an architect with Pace Associates.
 Greenwald sought the notoriety that a big-name architect would bring to the project.
 He first contacted Frank Lloyd Wright, who offered to design the building for an advance payment of $50,000.
 Greenwald did not have enough money on hand to pay the architect, so he looked for other options.
 He contacted Le Corbusier, but the architect replied with a message stating that he would not design buildings in the United States.
 Eero Saarinen also rejected the commission.
 Finally, he offered the project to Walter Gropius in Boston, who rejected the commission as it was too far away from his main offices.
 Gropius suggested that Greenwald instead turn to Ludwig Mies van der Rohe, who had offices in Chicago.

 Genther had previously studied under Mies at the Illinois Institute of Technology.
 He suggested that Mies become involved with the design of the project.
 Mies was one of the most prominent architects of the time, but had never designed a high-rise structure.
 The project was named the "Promontory Apartments" because the proposed site overlooked Promontory Point in Burnham Park.